Direct Support Professional of the Month

-Kelli Stunkard of Lawrence County Assocition for Responsible Care (LCARC) has been selected as May's Direct Support Professional of the month.
+Kelli Stunkard of Lawrence County Assocition for Responsible Care (LCARC) has been selected for Direct Support Professional of the Month.

 Kelli Stunkard has been at LCARC for 22 years and 6 months.
 The following was shared with us about her excellent service by her supervisors, which made it easy to select her as our nominated DSP for the month of May.

 Kelli demonstrates extraordinary commitment to the indivduals served by LCARC.
 She acts selflessly and effortlessly to provide the highest level of service.
 Acting as an advocate to promote individuals to exercise their rights, to ensure excellent health, safety, and welfare are an integral part of her everyday work ethic.

 Kelli takes it upon herself to provide exceptional support to new staff, as she lives out an exemplary role model, placing the needs of individuals and the Agency in the forefront.

 She so often goes above and beyond that it is actually more of a norm than an exception for Kelli.
 She willingly drops what she is doing on her time off to meet the needs of the individuals without being asked.